dayqiu22/java-runner/README.md

 - At the main menu
   - Click **"New Game"** to load a new game
   - Click **"Load Game"** to load the last saved game state (starts New Game if no previous save state)
+  - Click **"Upload Map .csv"** to upload a custom game map (up to 28 rows, infinite columns), where values correspond to following blocks:
+    - 0 = empty space
+    - 1 = normal block
+    - 2 = hazard
+    - 3 = speed up
+    - 4 = invulnerability
+    - 5 = finish line
+  - Click **"Reset Default Map"** to use the test map provided in the project files

 - In the game:
   - Press **left arrow** to move left